The Nordnet group consists of several legal entities. A full description of the Nordnet group’s structure can be found here.

-Below is a non-exhaustive list of policies that are relevant for the Nordnet group’s operating activities, together with a brief summary of the policy's main content.
-Each of Nordnet's policies are adopted by the board of directors and updated at least annually.
+Below is a non-exhaustive list of policies that are relevant for the Nordnet group’s operating activities.

 The Anti-Corruption Policy clarifies Nordnet’s position on corruption and acknowledges the importance of the combat against corruption.
 Nordnet strongly opposes corruption in any form.

 There is no standardized definition of corruption, but a commonly used description of the concept is to use one’s position to achieve an undue advantage for one's own or someone else's gain.
 Corruption can occur in different shapes and forms, such as general nepotism, abuse of power and conflicts of interest.
 However, corruption can also be criminalized, such as bribery.

 At Nordnet, the following is considered acceptable behavior:

 - Prohibition on giving and receiving benefits.
 Employees, consultants and other parties acting on behalf of Nordnet may never, other than in exceptional cases described in the policy, give or receive benefits in their professional practice.

 - Prohibition on engaging intermediaries.
 Nordnet shall not, other than in exceptional cases described in the policy, engage intermediaries.
 In this context, an intermediary is a natural or legal person appointed to represent Nordnet in a particular matter and to whom Nordnet supplies money or other assets.